DennisOrszulak/Stanford-CS193P-Notes/README.md

         * Declaration (which properties and methods are in it)
         * A class, struct, or enum declaration that makes the claim to implement the protocol
         * The code in said class, struct or enum that implements the protocol
-    * Normally, the implementer must implement all the methods/properties, but marking a protocol ‘@objc’ and using ‘optional’ methods, you can use the old objective C code that allows you to skip some implementation (not to be confused with the type Optional)
+    * Normally, the implementer must implement all the methods/properties, but marking a protocol `@objc` and using `optional` methods, you can use the old objective C code that allows you to skip some implementation (not to be confused with the type Optional)
     * Any number of protocols can be implemented by a given class, struct or enum
-    * In a class, inits must be marked ‘required’ (or the subclass might not conform)
+    * In a class, inits must be marked `required` (or the subclass might not conform)
     * Can add protocol conformance via an extension too

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Protocol%20Declaration.png" width="600" height="150">